This post was most recently updated on July 22, 2020.

 Every form of communication with your constituents can be optimized to make the greatest impact—even social media.
 But first, you’ll need followers.
 While there are ways to pay for growth on social media, organic growth is best way to strengthen your social media presence and be successful in the long-term.

-Whether you’re just getting started with social media or looking for new nonprofit social media growth strategies, we’ll share simple best practices for gaining new followers and expanding your reach.
+Whether you’re just getting started with Facebook, Twitter, and Instagram or looking for new nonprofit social media growth strategies, we’ll share 5 best practices for gaining new followers and expanding your reach on Facebook, Twitter, and Instagram.

 1. Include Visuals In Your Nonprofit Social Media Strategy